eknag/cudacave/_posts/2021-11-02-raytune_exploration.markdown

     print("done")
 {% endhighlight %}

-To keep everything orginized, I set up a file `tests.py` that holds each experiment.
-I wish python were explicitly typed, so I could typedef the experiment datastructure.
+To keep everything organized, I set up a file, `tests.py`, that holds each experiment.
+I wish python were explicitly typed, so I could typedef the experiment data structure.
 An experiement is a tuple of (net_parameters, experiment_parameters), where each parameter set is a dictionar of values.
 This keeps everything nice and orginized and unsures I have a catalouge of tests to choose from.
 Here is an example:

 {% highlight python %}
 lr_small_test = ({'model': 'lenet',